 River Mease Catchment Project

-In 2019, The Trent Rivers Trust started the delivery of two major projects to improve water quality and river habitat throughout the Mease catchment.
-The Environment Agency has provided funding to deliver river restoration schemes to improve river habitat and function on the River Mease and its tributaries.
+The Environment Agency has provided funding for river restoration schemes to improve river habitat and function on the River Mease and its tributaries.
 In addition, the Developer Contribution Scheme (DCS), a scheme into which developers pay a direct contribution to restoring and maintaining water quality in the Mease to offset the additional phosphate contributions of development in the catchment, funds the delivery of phosphate reduction activities and schemes across the catchment.

 The first year was spent primarily talking to landowners and working up schemes.
 2020 saw the delivery of the first set of capital works.
 These were both for River Restoration and to tackle diffuse pollution.
 The report Mease River Restoration end of year report 2020_21 summarises the work delivered through the restoration project.
 This work would not have been possible without the support and cooperation of a wide range of landowners, stakeholders and contractors.